dapr/go-sdk/Readme.md

 }
 ```

-For more granular control, the Dapr go client exposes `SetStateItem` type, which can be use to gain more control over the state operations and allow for multiple items to be saved at once:
+For more granular control, the Dapr Go client exposes `SetStateItem` type, which can be use to gain more control over the state operations and allow for multiple items to be saved at once:

 ```go
 item1 := &dapr.SetStateItem{